nsoojin/baraba/README.md

 ## Features

 - [x] Automatic scrolling for your UIScrollView when user is looking at the screen📱👀
-- [x] Pauses scrolling when user looks away 👀📱or when starts scrolling 👆
+- [x] Pauses scrolling when user turns away📱🙄 or when starts scrolling 👆
-- [x] Face Tracking using ARKit or AVFoundation (Your choice !)
+- [x] Face Tracking using ARKit or AVFoundation (Your choice!)
 - [x] Adjust scrolling speed appropriate for your content
-- [x] Reacts accordingly to user interaction
 - [x] Supports iOS 11 or above

 ## Installation